informalsystems/atomkraft-cosmos/README.md

     (cd cosmos-sdk; make build)
     ```

-4. (Skip this step if using vanilla Cosmos SDK) If you want to test a custom Cosmos SDK compatible blockchain binary, then you need to have it on your locally on your machine.
+4. (Skip this step if using vanilla Cosmos SDK) If you want to test a custom Cosmos SDK compatible blockchain binary, then you need to have it locally on your machine.
 Please update the [Atomkraft chain config](chain.toml) either manually, or by using these commands:
     ```sh
     atomkraft chain config prefix <YOUR-PREFIX>
     atomkraft chain config binary <PATH-TO-YOUR-BINARY>